Dwarf (folklore): Diversity and vagueness

-Rather than existing a "true" single nature of a dwarf, they vary in their characteristics, not only across region and time, but also between one another in the same cultural context and some are capable of changing their form entirely.
+Rather than existing a "true" single nature of a dwarf, they vary in their characteristics, not only across regions and time but also between one another in the same cultural context.
+Some are capable of changing their form entirely.
 The scholar Ármann Jakobsson notes that accounts of dwarfs in the Eddas and the section of Ynglinga saga regarding Sveigðir lack prominence in their narratives and cohesive identity.
-Based on this he puts forward the idea that dwarfs in these sources are set apart from other beings by their difficulty to be defined and generalised, ultimately stemming from their intrinsic nature to be hidden and as the "Other" that stands in contrast with humans.
+Based on this, he puts forward the idea that dwarfs in these sources are set apart from other beings by their difficulty to be defined and generalised, ultimately stemming from their intrinsic nature to be hidden and as the "Other" that stands in contrast with humans.

 Appearance

 Form and colour

-Based on the etymology of dwarf, it has been proposed that the oldest conception of a dwarf was as exclusively a formless spirit, potentially as in the case of disease-causing dwarfs, however, this view is not seen in the oldest manuscript accounts.
+Based on the etymology of dwarf, it has been proposed that the oldest conception of a dwarf was as exclusively a formless spirit, potentially as in the case of disease-causing dwarfs; however, this view is not seen in the oldest manuscript accounts.
 In the quotation of Völuspá in the Prose Edda, the dwarfs emerge as beings with human form (mannlíkun), while in the Codex Regius manuscript the first two dwarfs created either dwarfs or people with human forms.
-The prose of the Ynglinga saga describes a dwarf sitting, standing and speaking, leading to the proposal that at the time of writing, dwarfs were believed to, at least sometimes, have a human-like form.
-It nonetheless appears to have been recognised as a dwarf, however that may have been due to its behaviour as opposed to its physical appearance.
-In skaldic and Eddic sources, it has been noted that their roles are what define them rather than their physical appearance, which has no great relevance.
+The prose of the Ynglinga saga describes a dwarf sitting, standing, and speaking, leading to the proposal that at the time of writing, dwarfs were believed to, at least sometimes, have a human-like form.
+It nonetheless appears to have been recognised as a dwarf; however, that may have been due to its behaviour instead of its physical appearance.
+In skaldic and Eddic sources, it has been noted that their roles are what define them rather than their physical appearance, which has no significant relevance.

-Many dwarf names in Eddic sources relate to light and brightness such as Dellingr ('the gleaming one') and Glóinn ('glowing').
-These names are not explained by stories but it has been theorised that they refer to the fires in the forges the dwarfs work, or to haugaeldar ('grave mound fires') that are found in later Icelandic folklore.
+Many dwarf names in Eddic sources relate to light and brightness, such as Dellingr ('the gleaming one') and Glóinn ('glowing').
+Stories do not explain these names, but it has been theorised that they refer to the fires in the forges the dwarfs work, or to haugaeldar ('grave mound fires') that are found in later Icelandic folklore.
 In contrast, Snorri describes dökkálfar (which are typically identified as dwarfs) as "blacker than pitch".
-Alvíss is described by Thor in Alvíssmál as being as unsuitable to wed his daughter Þrúðr as he was "pale about the nostrils" and resembled a þurs.
+Alvíss is described by Thor in Alvíssmál as being as unsuitable for wedding his daughter Þrúðr as he was "pale about the nostrils" and resembled a þurs.

-In Middle High German heroic poetry, most dwarfs have long beards, but some may have a childish appearance.
+In Middle High German heroic poetry, most dwarfs have long beards, but some may appear childish.